#60: Connaught Park

 And yet, there’s only one park in the city where there’s not a single street connected to it.

 Humm was built in the 1970s in the midst of Vancouver quickly filling out the southeast section of the city.
-For whatever reason, the city decided here — and only here — that the park would be set in a square entirely surrounded by Vancouver’s ubiquitous alleyways.
+For whatever reason, the city decided here — and only here — that a park would be set in a square entirely surrounded by Vancouver’s ubiquitous alleyways.

 The result is essentially a secret park: one that has existed for 40 years and has 13 reviews on Google; one that hasn’t been discussed by city council or the park board in decades; one that hasn’t been talked about in a single newspaper story, ever.